ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ---
 ## Further customization
-A Jinja template for the email body can be created in the AppHost by navigating to the Outbound Email app > Configuration section.
+In V2.0, you can defined multiple Jinja templates to support different email messages can be created in the AppHost by navigating to the Outbound Email app > Configuration section.
 Under App Settings, you can select New File.
 Copy the file path that you save for this template and set the value for `template_file` in app.config to this path.

 In the default template packaged with this app, `data/example_send_email.jinja`, there is example logic to include artifact and note data.
 This logic is commented out in the example template and can be used to: